 WordPress roles are assigned by you as a website owner to other people to give them access to the platform’s different features and options.
 In fact, anyone who wishes to modify a website via the WordPress Dashboard does it with the WordPress roles.
 This means that you and the other WordPress users are always taking up roles and depending on what these are, they can tweak the site to a certain degree, limited or unlimited by their role’s capabilities and accessibility.

-Roles help you achieve greater efficiency when you build your website and work with other people on its maintenance.
+Roles help you achieve greater efficiency when you build your website and work with others on its maintenance.
 They also contribute to the structure of the workflow.
 As mentioned, different roles deal with different website tasks.
-For example, one user may be authorized to publish new posts, and another one can be authorized to edit them or even delete them if the article doesn’t meet the website’s terms and requirements for publication.
+For example, one user may be authorized to edit the components of new posts, and another one can be authorized to edit or even delete website pages if these do not meet the website’s terms and requirements for publication.
 Or, if someone needs certain plugins for his work, but he doesn’t have access to the plugin management, he would have to ask someone whose role allows the use of such tools to install the necessary ones.

 Another reason that makes WordPress roles useful is the enhanced security they offer.
 Not all users need to access all parts of the website.
 Also, you would not want someone to change something on your site without your permission.
 These issues can quickly and effectively be avoided by assigning different users with proper roles.